paleite/cursorrules/README.md

     - Use `--no-emit` instead of `-n`.
     - Use `prettier --write .` instead of `prettier -w .`.
     - Use `next lint --config eslint.config.mjs` instead of `next lint -c eslint.config.mjs`.
+- When writing scripts, you should also document them well.
+- Any environment variables should be clearly named.
+- Use descriptive names for scripts in `package.json`.
+- Use colorized output to highlight warnings and errors.
+- Use explicit exit codes for different error conditions.

 ---

+## Exports and Imports

+- Refactor and remove unused exports regularly.
+- Export everything next to its declaration.
+Avoid exporting everything at the bottom of the file.
+- Avoid default exports, and instead export named exports.
+The only exception is for Next.js pages that require a default export.
+- Use barrel files to export everything from a directory, so that the consumer can import everything from the directory with a single import instead of importing each file individually.
+- Include explicit comments on non-obvious import paths.
+- Import with as short paths as possible.

+  - Example:

+    ```typescript
+    import { Button, Input, Label } from "@/components/ui";
+    ```

+- Use `@/*` to import from the root of the project.
+- Prefer importing from the root of the project.

+---

 ## Tailwind CSS & ShadCN

 - Use `import { cn } from "@/lib/utils";` for **merging conditional classes**, keeping dark mode in mind.
+- Use the Tailwind configuration in the root of the project to add new design tokens to reduce “magic numbers” in class names.
+- Use ShadCN CSS variables to ensure consistent theming.
 - Use **ShadCN CSS variables** for colors and themes to ensure consistency.
   - Examples:
     - Use `bg-primary text-primary-foreground hover:bg-primary/90` instead of `bg-blue-500 text-white hover:bg-blue-600`.